Our highly-trained staff includes:

 Eric Brosch

 Philip Lashmit received a BS in Biochemistry with a minor in Chemistry from the University of Iowa in 1993.
-Philip gained a wide array of molecular biology experience in his 17 years in the UI Department of Microbiology before joining CBB in July 2011.
+Philip gained a wide array of molecular biology experience in his 17 years studying transcription regulation in Human Cytomegalovirus (CMV) in the UI Department of Microbiology.
+He joined the CBB in July 2011 and was promoted to Fermentation Lead in 2021.
+Philip lives in North Liberty with his wife and 3 teenagers.
+When he is not fermenting, he likes woodworking and outdoor activities.

 Wensheng Liu has an extensive background in analytical chemistry and more than 20 years experience in large scale fermentation and downstream processing.